Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Unit groups in quaternion algebras

 The \term{general linear group} associated to a quaternion algebra $D$ over $K$ is the algebraic group $\ag{GL}_D \colon \cat{Alg}_K \to \cat{Grp}$, $A \mapsto (A \otimes_K D)^\times$.
 We extend the reduced norm to tensor products $A \otimes_K D$ for $K$-algebras $A$ using \eqref{eq:reduced-norm} and define the \term{special linear group} $\ag{SL}_D \colon \cat{Alg}_K \to \cat{Grp}$, $A \mapsto (A \otimes_K D)^1$.

 We now study quaternion algebras over number fields.
-Let $F$ be a number field.
-The analog for a quaternion algebra $D$ over $F$ of the ring of integers of $F$ is an \term{order}.
-This is a subring $\Lambda \subset D$ that is a finitely generated $\O_F$-submodule of $D$ and spans $D$ over $F$.
-For example, the subring $M_2(\O_F) \subset M_2(F)$ is an order.
+Let $F$ be a number field and let $D$ be a quaternion algebra over $F$.
+The analog for $D$ of the ring of integers of a number field is an \term{order} $\Lambda \subset D$.
+This is a subring $\Lambda$ of $D$ which is a finitely generated $\O_F$-submodule of $D$ and spans $D$ over $F$.
+For example, the ring $M_2(\O_F)$ is an order of the matrix algebra $M_2(F)$.
 A quaternion algebra has many orders, but the groups of units of any two of its orders are commensurable with each other (see \cite[Lemma 4.6.9]{GroupRingGroupsI}).